wso2/docs-ei/en/ballerina-integrator/docs/learn/integration-tutorials/using-the-analytics-dashboard/README.md

----
-title: Using the Analytics Dashboard
+# Using the Analytics Dashboard
----

 Ballerina services can be monitored with the help of tools such as Prometheus, which collect useful statistics and metrics about the request flow to the endpoints in a service.